Brandi Hemesath, Nurse

 Keystone AEA Hearing Screenings are provided for students in grades 1,2, and 7.
 Only new students, referrals (hearing requests by parent, doctor, school staff), and those with known losses will have their hearing checked by AEA in the other grades each year.
 If you desire to have your child's hearing tested and they are not included in the above listing of students to be screened, parents may start the referral process by contacting the teacher, principal or school nurse.

-Immunization: Elementary/Secondary School Requirements - Winneshiek County Public Health conducts audits in October on all students immunization records.
+Elementary/Secondary School Requirements - Winneshiek County Public Health conducts audits in the fall on all students immunization records.
 All immunizations must be up to date for student enrollment @ South Winn.

 The School Nurse is participating in weekly county and statewide program that tracks illness-specific absenteeism.
 It is most helpful when you report your students absence to describe symptoms experienced to aid in determining if it's respiratory or gastric illness.
 The terms "sick" or "flu" are inadequate to categorize on report forms.